omniserv-me/omniserv/README.md

 This thingy I plan to run on Raspberry Pi 5 8/16GB with 512 SSD and 2TB HDD for starters

 Very much later on when I get the MANEY I plan on adding some AI's (selfhosted ofc)

+BTW gotta make my way with using go and git in neovim, Ill update those configs on my other repo